AquaAuma/FishGlob_data/README.md

 <img src ="https://github.com/FishGlob/FishGlob_data/blob/main/fishglob_logo.png" width ="200">

-This repository contains the FishGlob database to understand the status and trends of marine ecosystems.
-The repo includes the methods to load, clean, and process 29 publicly available bottom trawl surveys from Europe and North America, plus the final database.
+This repository contains the FishGlob database.
+Its purpose is to understand the status and trends of marine ecosystems.
+The repository includes the methods to load, clean, and process 29 publicly available bottom trawl surveys from Europe and North America, plus the final database.
 This database is a product of the CESAB working group, [FishGlob: Fish biodiversity under global change – a worldwide assessment from scientific trawl surveys](https://www.fondationbiodiversite.fr/en/the-frb-in-action/programs-and-projects/le-cesab/fishglob/).
 For more information, please contact [fishglobconsortium@gmail.com](fishglobconsortium@gmail.com).

 ### Credit and citation